Diana2x/google_homepage/README.md

 This is the First Project from TOP.
 Google Page replica.

-There is a number of issues to bbe fixed.